 The rest of the paper is organized as follows.
 Section 2 briefly introduces Luxembourg's free public transport policy.
 The Data used is detailed in Section 3.
 The identification strategy is discussed in Section 4.
 The empirical strategy, including the SDID procedure, is detailed in Section 5.
-Section 6 provides our empirical results and robustness tests.
-The results and potential mechanisms are discussed in Section 7.
-Finally, Section 8 provides concluding remarks.
+Section 6 provides our empirical results and Section 7 our robustness tests.
+The results and potential mechanisms are discussed in Section 8.
+Finally, Section 9 provides concluding remarks.